Traveling to Asia

 Of course, the logistics of traveling with children and getting around can be more chaotic, there are lots of family-friendly towns, beaches, properties throughout Asia.

-Each country in Asia has their own currency, but cash is the preferred method just about everywhere.
-You don’t have to stock up on cash or pay high exchange fees before traveling though.
-Thankfully, ATM’s are widespread throughout Asia so you can get the local currency from the source.
+Each country has its own currency.
+You don’t have to stock up on cash or pay high exchange fees before traveling, though.
+If you require cash, ATM’s are widespread throughout Asia so you can get the local currency from the source.
 You might want contact your bank and order yourself an extra debit card, in case a machine eats one.
 In some cases, the US dollar carries some weight and there are places that will accept them instead of the local bills.
-Though, we don’t suggest relying on it.

 Do I Tip?